All tickets should be purchased online in advance, and will be issued electronically via email.

-Like the ‘one-way systems’ found at your local supermarket, The Brewhouse will now employ its own one-way system to keep you safe.
+Like the ‘one-way systems’ found at your local supermarket, The Brewhouse is currently employing its own one-way system to keep you safe.

 You should now enter the building via the automated doors, located on the side of the building at our St. James Street entrance.

 Staff and volunteers will be onsite to warmly welcome you and explain how things have changed.
 You’ll also notice new signage to help guide you and keep you informed.

 In order to make your experience as safe and enjoyable as possible the auditorium will be running at a much-reduced capacity.

 A bubble of seats will have been allocated to you at time of booking.
 Please sit in your allocated seats: these ensure we will be maintaining safe social distancing between each group.

 Toilet facilities will still be accessible before, after and during performances and can be accessed by following the one-way system around the building.

 You will still be able to use toilet facilities during performances, but we please ask that you extend some courtesy, common sense and patience to other patrons when doing so.

 Access may be limited as we continue to monitor government guidelines.

 The bar will be serving a selection of alcoholic beverages, soft drinks, teas, coffees & snacks.